-5.15 The Commission may require the payment of a fee in respect of Applications for a Decision and Block Exemption Applications pursuant to section 164 of the Ordinance.8 Any fee imposed will be returned if the Commission does not consider the application for any reason.
-Information on relevant fees will be published on the Commission's website.
+5.14 A fee will be payable to the Commission in respect of Applications and Block Exemption Applications pursuant to section 164 of the Ordinance.7 The fee will be returned if the Commission declines to consider the application.

-Applications for a Decision and Block Exemption Applications do not provide immunity
+Applications and Block Exemption Applications do not provide immunity

-- 5.16 Where an application is made in relation to an existing agreement or conduct, the Ordinance does not afford the undertakings concerned any immunity from enforcement action during the Commission's review of the application.
-The Commission may in its discretion, initiate enforcement action in respect of any such agreement or conduct (including proceedings before the Tribunal) if it does not, for whatever reason, consider the application, make a Decision, or issue a Block Exemption Order.
-In any such case, the Commission may use information provided by the applicant in the relevant enforcement action as set out in Part 4 of this Guideline. - 5.17 Applicants are therefore encouraged to seek legal advice before making an Application for a Decision or Block Exemption Application.
+- 5.15 Where an application is made in relation to an existing agreement or conduct, the Ordinance does not afford the undertakings concerned any immunity.
+The Commission may in its discretion, initiate enforcement action in respect of any such agreement or conduct (including proceedings before the Tribunal) if it declines to consider an application, make a Decision, or issue a Block Exemption Order.
+In any such case, the Commission may use information provided by the applicant in the relevant enforcement action (see Part 12 of this Guideline). - 5.16 Applicants are therefore encouraged to seek legal advice before making an Application or Block Exemption Application as noted above.